Two approaches to the holomorphic modular bootstrap: Conclusion

 In this paper, we have seen how to use the VVMF approach to provide a complement to the MMS approach to classifying RCFTs.
 The main ingredient is that one has to start with a known RCFT or at least an admissible solution, that we called $\mathbb{X}$, generated using the MMS approach.
 Then the VVMF method lets one generate new solutions (denoted by $\mathbb{Y}_i$, $i=1,\ldots \textrm{rank}-1)$) that share the same $S$ and $T$ matrix as the original solution.
 We then show how to construct potentially new admissible solutions by taking particular linear combinations of $(aJ+b)\mathbb{X}$ and the new solutions.
 The linear combination was restricted by the requirement that the Wronskian index takes minimal value.
 This left us with only one parameter $b$ to fix.
 The following generalisations can be carried out. \begin{enumerate} \item Relax the condition on the Wronskian index and study the conditions on the larger parameter space given by the coefficients of the new solutions.
 This could, in principle, give rise to a larger family of solutions. \item Let $P_m(x)$ be a monic polynomial of degree $m$ in $x$.
 For $m>1$, start with $P_m(J) \mathbb{X}$ and look for new admissible solutions by adding linear combinations of the new solutions.
 All such solutions have central charge $(c+24m)$, where $c$ is the central charge of the original RCFT. \end{enumerate}

 The work of Kaidi et al.\cite{Kaidi:2021ent}, provides a list of exponents (modulo one) for quasi-characters with up to five characters.
-This provides provide the entries in the matrix of exponents $\Lambda\mod 1$.
-It would be nice to combine their results with the Matrix MLDE to come up with a new approach the homolomorphic modular bootstrap.
+This provides the entries in the matrix of exponents $\Lambda\mod 1$.
+It would be nice to combine their results with the Matrix MLDE to come up with a new approach the holomorphic modular bootstrap.
 Knowing the $S$-matrix would be useful as it provides conditions on the eigenvalues of $S$ and $U=ST^{-1}$ through Eq. \eqref{RiRoc1}.
 The matrix $\mathcal{Y}$ will then be determined by self-consistency.
+As a first step, one can systematically look for admissible solutions starting from linear combinations known solutions and quasi-characters obtained using the VVMF approach.
 This is being currently studied by us\cite{ongoing}.

 The work on the classification of Modular Tensor Categories(MTC) up to rank four was carried out in \cite{Rowell:2009}.
 This work also discusses formulae for the $S$-matrices among other things.The $S$-matrix for them $(3,3)$ model appears in their list of rank three examples and is realised by an MTC that they call $(A_1,5)_{\tfrac12}$.
 Gepner and Kapustin also obtain this model in their classification of fusion rules for up to six primaries\cite{Gepner:1994bb}.
 In Table 3, this potential RCFT is listed as a $\BZ_2$ orbifold of the $A_1$ affine Kac-Moody Lie algebra at level $5$.
 This presumably indicates a restriction to $\BZ_2$ invariant primaries of the $SU(2)_5$ affine Kac-Moody Lie algebra.
 The VVMF approach to RCFT might also provide inputs to the classification of MTCs.
 This is worth studying.